sagar-0817/accuweather_report/README.md

 - The Cloud Function is scheduled to run every **12 hours** using Cloud Scheduler
 - The purpose of running the Cloud Function every 12 hours (instead of 24 hours) is to have sufficient time to handle any failure(s) in the pipeline
-- The data pipeline is fully monitored using **Cloud Monitoring** and any failure is reported through an email
+- The data pipeline is fully monitored using **Cloud Monitoring** and any failure is reported through an email in real time
 - The Cloud Function can also be manually triggered
 - The API key required to scrape the data is stored as a **secret** called **ACCUWEATHER_API_KEY** in Secret Manager